Ask any girl what she wants in a man and almost immediately, most will say she wants someone who is confident.

 - You don’t want to be the man who is so confident that he can get the one hot girl in a small town when he’s not attractive in any way (inside or out) … and gets beat up or killed by her boyfriend.

-3. Understand that Confidence is topic-independent
+3. Confidence is topic-independent

 Being competent at something will only make you confident in that area.